Skip navigation

 3. the specific leave arrangements they intend to take.

-Application for extension of leave
+Application for extension of parental leave

-1. Where a staff member has not applied for the maximum leave entitlement, a further application may be made at any time during the period of previously approved leave provided that the application is made at least 2 weeks before the end of the approved leave period.
+1. Where a staff member has not applied for the maximum leave entitlement, a further application may be made at any time during the period of previously approved leave provided that the application is made at least four weeks before the end of the approved leave period.

 Return to work

-1. In accordance with the Maternity Leave (Commonwealth Employees) Act 1976 (6.1.b.ii), a staff member may not return to work within 6 weeks' of the birth of the child, unless medical clearance is provided by an appropriate medical practitioner.
+1. In accordance with the Maternity Leave (Commonwealth Employees) Act 1976 (6.1.b.ii), a staff member may not return to work within six weeks' of the birth of the child, unless medical clearance is provided by an appropriate medical practitioner.

 2. A staff member will be entitled to return from parental leave to their substantive position, or an agreed part-time position, or an agreed alternative position.
 A request for return to part-time hours will not be unreasonably refused.